Prag8855/aab/content/guides/pension-payments-refund.md

 - **Your case is processed faster**
     The [[Deutsche Rentenversicherung]] communicates by post.[^28] If you live far from Germany, this can delay your refund by a few weeks.
 They do not use [registered mail](/glossary/Einschreibebrief), so if a letter gets lost, you will wait much longer.
 - **You get your money faster**
     If you want to receive your refund in a non-German bank account, you must wait an extra 2 months.
-Germany Pension Refund, FundsBack and TaxBack can receive the money in a German bank account, and transfer it directly to you.
+Germany Pension Refund and FundsBack can receive the money in a German bank account, and transfer it directly to you.
 This saves you two months of waiting.
 They also offer more payment options than the [[Deutsche Rentenversicherung]].
 - **You pay lower transaction fees**
     These companies offer more payment options than the [[Deutsche Rentenversicherung]].
 They can use services like [Wise](/out/wise) to pay you in another currency with lower conversion fees.